 G&N were sad to leave Melbourne in the rear-view mirror, but as committed foodies vowed to return soon enough.

-To view the article in the GPSmyCity app, please follow this link on your iPhone or iPad:
+For your own self-guided walk through Melbourne download this article in the GPSmyCity app, please follow this link on your iPhone or iPad.